 Pushing and Pulling

-Extend both extremes of the value scale and you’ll see a more three dimensional effect in the drawing.
+Extend both extremes of the value scale, and you’ll see a more three dimensional effect in the drawing.
 At the drawing club, we call this “pushing the shadows” and “pulling the highlights.”

 Defining Color in Grey Scale

 Alter one part of the drawing to differentiate between two colors that are nearly the same value.
-Red and green are particularly notorious for looking different in color but the same in gray scale.
+Red and green are notorious for looking different in color but the same in gray scale.
 (See this post.)

 Cameras See Differently Than We Do

 Cameras can’t record all the values our eyes can see, especially at both ends of the scale.
-They often can’t pick up the detail in the shadow areas and make them too dark, and they usually obliterate details in highlights by making them too bright.
+They often can’t pick up the detail in the shadow areas and make them too dark, and they often obliterate details in highlights by making them too bright.

 Lighten the key of shadows and darken the key of highlights to correct for your camera’s poor eyesight.